CBeri9496/Data_Mining_Project/README.md

 + 2. Is the economic impact of identity theft is comprised of direct and indirect financial loss?
 + 3. Does victims suffered with any emotional distress experience while resolving the problem?

+# Code and Application
++ Added Code in Seperate Code Folder
++

 # Project Management